YOUTH GROUP GAME ON MAKING GOOD CHOICES

 Written by Rob Quinn.
 Rob has over 10 years of experience in preteen ministry.
 He is married to an amazing woman Jodi, who just so happens to be the Children’s Ministry Director at his church.
 They have one beautiful daughter Sydni, and an 8-pound attack dog named Lilly.

-SUMMER YOUTH GROUP GAME - THE BIGNESS OF GOD
+YOUTH GROUP GAME ON THE BIGNESS OF GOD

 Bible: Psalm 19:1-2, 6